Background pattern

 Uncommon side effects (may affect up to 1 in 100 patients):

-• common cold, runny nose,
+• cold (chest), runny nose,

 • hallucinations, excessive happiness, lack of care, abnormal thoughts,

-• breathing difficulties possibly noisy, shortness of breath, nasal bleeding,
+• breathing difficulties, possibly noisy, shortness of breath, nasal bleeding,

-Frequency not known (the frequency cannot be estimated from the available data):
+Frequency not known (frequency cannot be estimated from available data):

 • partial loss of vision.
 Inflammation of the colon (which causes diarrhea),

-• abnormal nightmares, suicidal behavior,
+• abnormal terror dreams, suicidal behavior,

 Side effects in children and adolescents